slevithan/oniguruma-to-es/README.md

 ### `maxRecursionDepth`

-If `null`, any use of recursion (ex: `a\g<0>?b` or `(?<r>a\g<r>?b)`) throws.
-If an integer from `2` to `100` and `allowBestEffort` is on, common recursion forms are supported and recurse up to the specified max depth.
+If `null`, any use of recursion throws.
+If an integer between `2` and `100` (and `allowBestEffort` is on), common recursion forms are supported and recurse up to the specified max depth.

 *Default: `6`.*

 ### `target`

-Sets the JavaScript language version for generated patterns and flags:
+Sets the JavaScript language version for generated patterns and flags.
+Later targets allow faster processing, simpler generated source, and support for additional features.

 - `ES2018`: Uses JS flag `u`.
   - Emulation restrictions: Character class intersection and nested negated classes are unsupported.
 These restrictions avoid the need for heavyweight Unicode character data.
-  - Generated regexes potentially use features that require Node.js 10 or a browser released during 2018 (Chrome) to 2023 (Safari).
-Minimum requirement for any regex is Node.js 6 or a 2016-era browser.
+  - Minimum requirement for any generated regex is Node.js 6 or a 2016-era browser, but regexes might use ES2018 features that require Node.js 10 or a browser version released during 2018 to 2023 (in Safari's case).
 - `ES2024`: Uses JS flag `v`.
+  - No emulation restrictions.
   - Generated regexes require Node.js 20 or a 2023-era browser ([compat table](https://caniuse.com/mdn-javascript_builtins_regexp_unicodesets)).
 - `ESNext`: Allows use of ESNext regex features (flag groups and duplicate group names).
-  - Generated regexes might require Node.js 23 or a 2024-era browser (Safari unsupported).
-  - Benefits: Better transpilation performance, shorter generated source, and duplicate group names are preserved across separate alternation paths.
+  - Benefits: Faster transpilation, simpler generated source, and duplicate group names are preserved across separate alternation paths.
+  - Generated regexes might require Node.js 23 or a 2024-era browser (except Safari, which lacks support).

 *Default: `'ES2024'`.*